 Clean everything with meths

 I then clean all joints with methylated spirits (denatured alcohol).
 This acts as a degreaser and gets all the joints perfectly clean ready for the application of new silicone.
 Again, this is an essential step if you want the silicone to last.

 Use whatever colour of silicone is required.
 I’ve always had good results with the Dow 785 anti-bacterial silicone.
 Use the Cramer Fugi kit to profile the silicone.

 Leave it 24 hours to dry and that should be everything done!
 Check for leaks the first time you use the shower.

 Tips to avoid mould in showers

 Now that you have nice shiny new silicone you probably want to keep it that way.
+You don’t want to have to re-silicone a mouldy shower again!
 Here are a few tips:

 - Avoid storing bottles etc. on top of the silicone – leave a good air gap so that it dries out properly between showers.

 - Try to keep a window slightly open or on ‘vent’ in your bathroom